Kandy: Economy

-It is the second-largest city in the island and the capital of Central Province.
+Kandy contributes greatly to the country's economy, generating the highest income after Colombo and Gampaha.
 Many major corporations have large branch offices in Kandy and many industries including textiles, Sri Lankan gemstones, furniture, information technology, and jewellery are found there.
 Many agriculture research centres are located throughout the city.

 Health care

-The National Hospital, Kandy is the second-largest medical institution in Sri Lanka, established and administered under the purview of the Ministry of Health, which remains a key hospital maintained by the Sri Lankan Government.

-The Teaching Hospital, Peradeniya is one of the prime tertiary care hospitals in the country, located along the A1 highway connecting Kandy and Colombo, near the Royal Botanic Gardens, Peradeniya.

-The Dental Hospital Peradeniya and Sirimavo Bandaranaike Children's Hospitals are located adjacent to the Peradeniya Teaching Hospital.
+Kandy has significant number of principal healthcare centres in Sri Lanka and serves the Central Province as well as neighbouring districts.
+The city has a mix of government hospitals, teaching institutions, specialist centres and private healthcare providers.

+Government sector

+The largest state medical institution in the city is the National Hospital Kandy, one of the major tertiary-care hospitals in Sri Lanka.
+It provides specialist services and functions as a teaching hospital for medical training.

+Other important public healthcare institutions in and around Kandy include the Teaching Hospital, Peradeniya, the Dental Hospital Peradeniya, and the Sirimavo Bandaranayake Specialized Children's Hospital.
+These institutions provide secondary and tertiary care, specialist treatment, and academic training.

+Primary healthcare services in the Kandy area are also supported by divisional hospitals, community medical facilities and public health units administered by the Ministry of Health.

+Private sector

+Kandy also has an established private healthcare sector consisting of private hospitals, specialist clinics, dental centres, laboratories and diagnostic institutions.
+These facilities complement the public healthcare system by providing outpatient care, elective procedures and specialist consultations.

+Among private healthcare providers in the city are institutions such as Asiri Hospital, Kandy, Suwasewana Hospital, Kandy, Cayo Dental Hospital and other independently operated medical and dental practices.

 Infrastructure

 Transportation

 Kandy has a public transport system based primarily on buses.
 The bus service is operated both by private companies and the government's own Sri Lanka Transport Board (SLTB).
 The Kandy Multimodal Transport Terminal (KMTT) after constructed will integrate a major bus terminal to the Kandy railway station.
 KMTT will handle about 2,000 bus departures, up to 3,000 further through-services, and about 320,000 passenger movements on a daily basis.
-EoIs from consultants for the Design, Construction Supervision and Contract Administration of the project were called in 2016.
+EoIs from consultants for the Design, Construction Supervision and Contract Administration of the project were called in 2016 funded by the Government of the Republic of Korea and the development of the Greater Kandy Urban Plan by the UDA of Sri Lanka under the assistance of the Japan International Cooperation Agency (JICA).

 Air

-The proposed Kandy Airport in the nearby area of Kundasale will create a direct air link to Bandaranaike International Airport in Colombo.
-The new airport will act as a catalyst to the tourism industry in Sri Lanka.
+A domestic airport serving Kandy has been proposed for locations including Kundasale and later Maberiyatenna, Digana.
+In 2018, the Cabinet approved a feasibility study for a domestic airport intended to improve regional air connectivity.
+As of 2026, the project remains at the proposal stage.